vibbits/training-material/topics/data-management-plans/tutorials/1-preparing-a-dmp/tutorial.md

 - What are the expected costs for data storage and backup during the project?
 How will these costs be covered?
 - Data security: how will you ensure that the data are securely stored and not accessed or modified by unauthorized persons?

-### Who will be able to access the data and under what conditions?
+### Data Access: for Whom and under Which Conditions?
 This section provides sample answers to the following questions:

 - Are there any factors restricting or preventing the sharing of (some of) the data (e.g. as defined in an agreement with a 3rd party, legal restrictions)?